The Way We Do Dentistry

 • Excessive salivation while eating

-• Head tilting while eating
+• Head tilting or making faces while eating

-• Undigested grain in manure
+• Visible hay fibers in manure

 • Weight loss despite adequate feed